jingtaozhang18/k8s-playground/README.md

 ### Config Network Environment

-You need to config network environment, includes create virtual bridge and virtual
+Config network environment, includes creating virtual bridge and kvm virtual network.
+They will be `bridge br0` as shown in the architecture diagram.

-Create bridge by netplan command.
+Create virtual bridge by netplan command.
 Pls check [network config file](configs/network/01-network-manager-all.yaml) first, and the default config will use a static ip which may not be right for you.

 ```bash
 mv /etc/netplan/01-network-manager-all.yaml /etc/netplan/01-network-manager-all.yaml.backup